harlanray/AirBnBV2/README.md

 ## License

-This project is licensed under the [CC0 1.0 Universal](LICENSE.md) Creative Commons License - see the [LICENSE.md](LICENSE.md) file for details.
+N/A

 ## Acknowledgments

   - Based on the [Scrimba](https://scrimba.com/learn/learnreact/section-intro-figma-file-co359499e9b60a56d617d5307) course project
-  - Inspired by busy shoppers who are in need of a quick way to organize their market needs.
+  - Inspired by the "look" of the original AirBnB app that allows customers to book stays at various lodging destinations.